The Lonely Fish

 - identify a situation in which sharing can help solve a problem

-- Optional fish outline for students to paint -- two mirror images to staple together after painting
+- fish outline for young people to trace -- two mirror images to staple together after painting

 - Pfister, Marcus.
 The Rainbow Fish.
 Translated by J. Alison James.
 English Translation, New York: North-South Books Inc., 1992.
 ISBN: 1558580093.

-Art Activity: Construct a rainbow fish using the materials above.
-The children will paint a fish (either pre-designed or of their own creation), cut out two sides and attach with the teacher's help.
-They will then stuff the fish with cotton and attach a piece of foil to be the shiny scale.
-Display fish by hanging them from a string in a central location for all of the students to enjoy along with a sign of the sharing principle.
+Construct a rainbow fish using the materials above.
+The children will paint a fish (either pre-designed or of their own creation), cut out two sides and attach with the adult's help.
+They will then stuff the fish with cotton or tissue and attach a piece of foil as the shiny scale.
+Display fish by hanging them from a string in a central location for others to enjoy.
+Display with a sign that expresses the children's thoughts about sharing.

 Strand PHIL.II Philanthropy and Civil Society

 Benchmark E.2 Discuss why some animal colonies work together.